SparksNetwork/bmvip-updates-source/source/index.md

 ---
 > <span class='f3 f1-l'>Everyone should be able to answer the question: how did you make Burning Man?</span>

 In June of 2016, the Burning Man Project published a Request for Proposal for someone to come in and assist in revamping their culture of volunteerism.
-This site is documenting that journey.
+This site documents that journey.

 <div class='db tc w-100 center'>
 <a href='/categories/Stakeholder-Updates' class='link dim f3 f2-l dib mh2 mh3-l' style='color: black; text-align: center;line-height:2em;'>Updates<br/><i class='fa fa-pencil-square-o' style='font-size:1.5em;'></i>